fahmidur/sfr-lisp-r1/README.md

 This is not designed to be used for anything important, it is simply a learning exercise.
-It is really a test bed to play with ideas around the design of C object systems, memory management, macros, and etc. Writing a Lisp interpreter in some language is one of those programming exercises that touches many things, which makes it a great exercise.
+It is really a test bed to play with ideas around the design of C object systems, memory management, macros, and etc. Writing a Lisp interpreter is one of those programming exercises that touches many things, which makes it a great exercise.
 I chose C because it is about as low-level as one can get before assembler, and the most popular implementations of other interpreted languages (Perl, Python, Ruby, Raku) are all written in C.

 To paraphrase one of my favorite physicists:

 > What I cannot create [in C], I do not understand.
 > -- Richard P. Feynman

-There are better ways to do it than what you see here, efficiency is not the goal for this implementation.
+There are definitely better ways to do it than what you see here, efficiency is not the goal for this implementation.
 This implementation is meant to be as self-contained a possible.
 There are no third-party parsers, memory-management libraries, or complex build systems.
-The building is done by Ruby via a Rakefile.
+The building is done by Ruby via a readable Rakefile.
 There is a prototype implementation written in Ruby that I wrote first.
 There is a test suite, which tests the correctness of the output against Racket.
 There are memory leak tests using Valgrind, called by the test suite.

 The only third-party library used here is Linenoise, a tiny alternative to Readline written by Antirez.
 The reason for this is because keyboard handling